Neoneura amelia

-Neoneura amelia, commonly known as Amelia's threadtail, is a species of damselfly in the family Protoneuridae.
+Neoneura amelia, commonly known as Amelia's threadtail, is a species of damselfly in the family Coenagrionidae.
 It is native to the southern United States and Central America, its range extending from the southern tip of Texas to Panama.

 Description

 Neoneura amelia is a small damselfly with a total length of 29 to 35 mm and a wingspan of 32 to 36 mm.
 The male has a scarlet head with reddish-brown eyes.
 The thorax has a scarlet front, thin black dorsal stripe and dull orange sides.
 The first three segments of the abdomen are reddish-orange and the remaining segments are brown, each with a pale basal portion and blackish apical section.
 The female is drab and much less noticeable, being pale tan, with black markings on the head and thorax, and dark rings on the abdomen.

 Distribution and habitat

 Neoneura amelia is native to Central America and the southern tip of the United States.
 Its range includes southern Texas, ten states in Mexico, Belize, Costa Rica, Guatemala, El Salvador, Honduras, Nicaragua and Panama.
 Its typical habitat includes the backwaters of large rivers and streams, and the edges of large ponds, including muddy locations.
 It is present in both wet tropical and subtropical forests and dry forests, as well as grasslands.